 Data Center Boom: How AI Is Reshaping America’s Construction Landscape

-How often do you see a sector go from niche to nearly overtaking a cornerstone of modern infrastructure within just a few years?
+How often do you see a sector go from niche to nearly overtaking a cornerstone of modern infrastructure driving agentic ai within just a few years?

 That’s exactly what’s happening in the world of data center construction, as shown by new data released by economist Joseph Politano.
-In two recent posts, Politano visualizes a dramatic transformation underway in the U.S. construction industry – a transformation led by the AI revolution.
+In two recent posts, Politano visualises a dramatic transformation underway in the U.S. construction industry—one led by the AI revolution and underpinned by compute expansion + power constraints.

 These two critical questions now emerge: